seco/SensorUploader/README.md

 MQTT message can be single json containing all the sensors data or individual messages for each value  (configurable).

 Serial port is used to configure parameters - wifi connection credentials, mqtt server name and credentials.

+Display - sample script to display data

+NodeJSMongoMQTT - sample nodejs script forwarding messages to mongodb collection, and able to forward messages to external web server.